 Don’t worry; you should be completely safe.
 That’s what the fuses are designed for.
 They’re there to protect your RV from electrical fires.

 However, if the furnace blows the fuse on the initial start, this is a sign that there is a more severe problem with your furnace, and you’ll need to have it checked out by a professional.
 This is most likely a motor or wiring problem.
 If you’re handy, take a shot at diagnosing it.
-Just be careful and take all necessary safety precautions.
+Just be careful and take all necessary safety precautions when dealing with loose wires such as turning off the gas line.

 Why might the furnace keep blowing fuses?